neuronsimulator/nrn/programming/gui/list.rst

     Description:
         Return the number of objects in the list.

+        This is mostly useful for legacy code.
+A more Python solution is to just use ``len(my_list)``.